danielsaidi/website_danielsaidi/collections/_posts/2020/2020-10-20-validate-localized-resources.md

   if !sh('cd .. && grep "= \"\";" ' + file + ' || true').empty?
     UI.user_error!(file + " has empty translations!")
   end
-  if !sh('cd .. && grep <TERM> ' + file + ' || true').empty?
+  if !sh('cd .. && grep <Temp> ' + file + ' || true').empty?
     UI.user_error!(file + " has temp translations!")
   end
 end
 ```

-You can naturally take this even further to include other localized resources, for instance `Localized.stringsdict` files.
+You can take this even further to include other localized resources, like `Localized.stringsdict`.

 ## Conclusion

-Validating your app's localized resources is a good practice to protect your app from being released with temporary or missing translations.
-I hope that you find this approach easy and straightforward to implement.
+Validating your app's localized resources is a good way to protect your app from being released with temporary or missing translations.
+I hope that you find this approach useful.